Et godt stup i et grunt vann

-Et godt stup i et grunt vann (translation A Good Plunge Into a Shallow Water) is the fourth studio album by the Norwegian rapper Cezinando.
+Et godt stup i et grunt vann (English: A good plunge into a shallow water) is the fourth studio album by the Norwegian rapper Cezinando.
 It was released on February 21, 2020, through 1111klubb and distributed by Universal Music.
 The album follows the third studio album Noen ganger og andre (2017).
 Production was handled by Aksel "Axxe" Carlson, Ole Torjus Hofvind, and Eivind Helgerød.

 Background

 The studio album was released on February 21, 2020, through 1111klubb and distributed by Universal Music.
 The title of the album is explained as a monostich poem by Cezinando.
-At the Norwegian radioshow, Nitimen, on NRK Cezinando explained when that the poem was something that got "stuck to his head" when he and Ole Torjus Hofvind was out for a walk after a long studio session.
+At the Norwegian radioshow, Nitimen, on NRK Cezinando explained when that the poem was something that got "stuck to his head" when he and Ole Torjus Hofvind were out for a walk after a long studio session.

 Critical reception

 Et godt stup i et grunt vann received widespread acclaim from music critics.

 Tracklist

 Credits adapted from the album's liner notes on Tidal.